Isaak Boleac and Hilda Balkon, about 1953, Vancouver

-Isaak’s father, Dimitri “Johann” Boleacu, arrived in Russia from Romania as a prisoner of the first world war.
-He was welcomed by the Mennonites in Friedensfeld, Sagradovka, working as a barrel-maker and marrying my dad’s aunt Agathe Graewe.
-But Dimitri noticed the increasing danger there and received permission for the family to leave the country, thus avoiding the fate of many young men of the settlement who were taken away by the Russians.
+Isaak’s father, Dimitri Boleac (aka Dumitru Boleacu, Johann Boljak), arrived in Russia as a Romanian soldier.
+After being captured in World War I, he was welcomed by the Mennonites of Friedensfeld, Sagradovka, where he became a strong believer and witness for Christ.
+He worked as a cooper (barrel-maker) and had a large family after marrying my dad’s aunt Agathe Graewe.
+But Dimitri noticed the increasing danger in Russia and received permission for the family to leave the country, thus avoiding the fate of many young men of the settlement who were taken away by the Russians.

 It wouldn’t be the last time that the family had to move.

-Below: Photo of Dimitri and Agathe with children Johann, Isaak, Ana and Tina, 1930s
+Dimitri and Agathe with children Johann, Isaak, Ana and Tina,

 8 August 1990